ttoffey/Leaflet_Challenge/README.md

 * Would like to add in the alert level showing estimated fatalaties and losses in dollars.
 Alert levels are color coded and so were depths.
 * Should markers appear on all layers and should they be functional on all layers?

+___
+© 2021  Trilogy Education Services, a 2U, Inc. brand.
+All Rights Reserved.